GLOBAL - System Power in an Energy-Bound World

 One-Line Summary

-Capital scales where constraint is lowest —
+Capital scales where constraint is lowest — but durable power resides where physical constraint is successfully resolved.

 System Connections